BA History & Economics | Preliminary Examination - Course Handbook

 Welcome!

-This handbook applies to students starting the Preliminary Examination in History and Economics in Michaelmas Term 2024.
+This handbook applies to students starting the Preliminary Examination in History and Economics in Michaelmas Term 2025.

-You have ahead of you three (or four) years of immersion into not only a vast range of past societies but also many different aspects of human activity.
+You have ahead of you three years of immersion into not only a vast range of past societies but also many different aspects of human activity.
 Yet such study is always conducted in dialogue with the present, with the world as it is and its problems and opportunities.
 You will therefore develop both technical skills which will equip you for any number of different careers, and a curiosity about the world in all its riches – past, present and future – which will be lifelong.

-While much of your working life is governed by your colleges, the University through its History Faculty provides you with various additional resources, such as lectures, libraries and language tuition; this is the body which designs the syllabus, and which formally examines you for the Preliminary Examination at the end of the first year (‘Prelims’), and for the Final Honour School (Finals).
+While much of your working life is governed by your colleges, the University through its History Faculty provides you with various additional resources, such as lectures, classes, libraries and language tuition; this is the body which designs the syllabus, and which formally examines you for the Preliminary Examination at the end of the first year (‘Prelims’), and for the Final Honour School (‘Finals’).

-You probably won’t want to read this Handbook all at once, but do flick through it so that you can find what you need later; and do also read now the section on study (ch.2), as well as taking note of the chapters about facilities, such as Libraries, and any others which catch your eye as particularly relevant to you.
+You probably won’t want to read this Handbook all at once in detail, but do take an initial look through it so that you have a general sense of what it covers.
+The most important part to read now is the section on study (2 | Teaching and Learning).
+It would also be sensible to take note of the chapters about those facilities, such as libraries, which will be especially relevant to you.

 Reading History at Oxford is a great opportunity, and we hope that you will make the most of it and will thoroughly enjoy doing so.